When chiropractic care comes to mind, people often think of spine and skeletal problems, and rightly so. Some common conditions are:

 - Meniere’s syndrome

-At Brusveen Chiropractic Clinic, Dr. B is trained not only in many skeletal correction techniques, but he is also trained in ways to use supports and advanced applications such as decompression for disc bulges/symptoms and cold laser therapy to help speed your recovery and reduce your pain.
+At Brusveen Chiropractic Clinic, Dr. Chris is trained not only in many skeletal correction techniques, but he is also trained in ways to use supports and advanced applications such as decompression for disc bulges/symptoms to help speed your recovery and reduce your pain.

 You can find pinched nerves all over the neck, low back, elbow, ankle, jaw, shoulder, wrist, and sometimes the knee.